tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 The very tagline of duckplyr, being a drop-in replacement for dplyr that uses DuckDB for speed, creates a tension:

 -   When using dplyr, we are not used to explicitly collect results, we simply access them: the data.frames are "eager" by default.
 Adding a [`collect()`](https://dplyr.tidyverse.org/reference/compute.html) step by default would confuse users and make "drop-in replacement" an exaggeration.
+The collection of results, called materialization, has to be automatic by default.
 Therefore, *duckplyr needs eagerness*!

 -   The whole advantage of using DuckDB under the hood is letting DuckDB optimize computations, like dtplyr does with data.table. *Therefore, duckplyr needs laziness*!